 Get reimbursed

 For some companies, reimbursement requests are processed and issued immediately.
-However, other companies have a 30-day reimbursement policy program.
-After submitting your reimbursement form along with your relevant documentation and receipts, the employer might require you to submit additional paperwork.
-This entirely depends on your employer and the company policies.
+However, other companies have a 30-day policy program.
+After submitting your form along with your relevant documentation and receipts, the employer might require you to submit additional paperwork.
+This entirely depends on your employer and the company’s policies.
 Afterward, you should receive an untaxed check in the amount of the total expensed amount.

 Filling the Employee Reimbursement Form

-To make sure that you receive full expense reimbursement from your employer, ensure that you include the following key information in your employee reimbursement form:
+To make sure that you receive full expense reimbursement from your employer, ensure that you include the following key information in the form:

 Add your personal information

-After downloading the employee reimbursement form, write your full legal name, employee identification number, your department, job title, and any other relevant information that may be required in the form so that the receiver of the form knows whom to remit the reimbursement to.
+After downloading the form, write your full legal name, employee identification number, department, job title, and any other relevant information that may be required in the form so that the receiver of the form knows to whom to remit the reimbursement.

 Write the expense details